Skip to main content

 • Everyone must swear to tell the truth.

 • The hearing officer will ask the caseworker or supervisor to explain what happened, and they will submit all written notices.
+The attorney who represents IDHS will also ask questions of the caseworker or supervisor.

-• When DHS is done with their case, you may present your case.
+• When IDHS is done with their case, you may present your case.
 This is your chance to explain your side of the story as clearly as possible.
 Ask your witnesses questions so he or she can tell in his or her own words what happened.
 If you have papers to submit, tell the hearing officer what they are, give them to the hearing officer, and ask for copies back for yourself.

-• The hearing officer will then make a decision about the appeal A request to change a court's decision .
+• The hearing officer will then make a decision about the appeal.
+A request to change a court's decision

 If you win your appeal, your SNAP benefits will be retroactive to:

-• the date that coverage would have started if your application had been approved, or
+• The date that coverage would have started if your application had been approved, or

-• the date your benefits would not have ended.
+• The date your benefits would not have ended.

 File a lawsuit for review by a court

-If the hearing When the parties in a case present their sides of a case to a judge or other officer officer rules against you or you otherwise disagree with their decision, you may file a lawsuit in an Illinois Circuit Court The lowest level of court in Illinois .
-You must file the lawsuit no later than 6 months from the date that the decision was sent to you.
+If the hearing When the parties in a case present their sides of a case to a judge or other officer officer rules against you or you otherwise disagree with their decision, you may file a lawsuit in an Illinois Circuit Court.
+The lowest level of court in Illinois You must file the lawsuit no later than six months from the date that the decision was sent to you.
 This process is very difficult, so you should talk to an attorney before starting it.

 During the lawsuit, you or your lawyer Someone who represents clients in courts or who gives legal advice will argue your case to the judge.
-The judge will then decide whether DHS and the hearing officer fairly looked at the facts and properly applied the law.
+The judge will then decide whether IDHS and the hearing officer fairly looked at the facts and properly applied the law.
 The judge will not hear Listen to and judge a case new evidence Anything used to show that something is true that was not presented before.

 Learn more about Starting a lawsuit.